 Transactions in foreign currencies are translated at the exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated to Australian dollars at the exchange rate at the reporting date.
 Foreign currency differences arising from translation are generally recognised in profit or loss.
 Non-monetary assets and liabilities that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities that are measured at fair value in a foreign currency are translated to Australian dollars at the exchange rates when the fair value was determined.